Superstition (play): Depictions of Native Americans

 Even though the Native American raid is an essential plot point in Act III, Superstition never actually depicts any Native American characters.
 This is likely because James Nelson Barker, and like many of his contemporaries of the early 19th-century, viewed Native Americans as savages on a sub-human level.
 Barker distinguished Native Americans into two categories, "noble" and "ignoble" savages.
 "Noble" savages were those like Pocahontas in his play The Indian Princess who helped white settlers, while “ignoble” savages did not.
 The lack of any on-stage depictions of Native Americans in Superstition suggest that Barker categorized them as "ignoble," and therefore not worthy of representation.
 They are simply an outside force wreaking havoc to a stable Puritan village.
 The Native American aggressors versus the "passive" Puritan settlers also suggest a racist sentiment established by early 19th-century American playwrights.

 Legacy

-Much of the plot of Superstition is reminiscent of Arthur Miller's play The Crucible, which was written during the McCarthyism Era of the Cold War.
+Much of the plot of Superstition is reminiscent of Arthur Miller's play The Crucible, which was written during the McCarthyist era of the Cold War.
 The Crucible, like Superstition, uses the Puritans of the Massachusetts Bay Colony as a critique of the social and political climate at the time.
 Puritan hypocrisy depicted in literature can be seen in other places, for example in Nathaniel Hawthorne's The Scarlet Letter.

-The belief that America is unique is a legacy of Barker's works.
-One can look to Robert Askins' Hand to God, which has been billed as "A New American Play" instead of simply a new play.
-The religious and moral issues presented in Hand to God are strongly based in an American view of Christianity.
-The allure of Lin-Manuel Miranda's musical Hamilton is none other than the modernization of true U.S. history.
-The desire for American art to focus on American issues and history was founded by early patriotic artists like James Nelson Barker.